To Top

 • Native ads get an 18% higher purchase intent and 9% higher brand affinity than display ads (Sharethrough).

 Native ads are effective because they let you tap into content-driven advertising.
-The appeal is that they are embedded in a medium your target audience already uses and therefore appear more relevant.
-Also, native ads allow you to tell a story about your product or business, which engages users, as 70% of consumers prefer to learn about products via content rather than advertising (Ignite Visibility).
+The appeal lies in the fact that they are embedded in a medium your target audience already uses, and therefore appear more relevant.
+Native ads also allow you to tell a story about your product or business, which engages users, as 70% of consumers prefer to learn about products via content rather than advertising (Ignite Visibility).

 Also, let’s face it: users are getting increasingly sick of ads.
 In fact, according to a Deloitte report, 80% of North Americans use some form of adblocking.
-Native ads are a way to reach users suffering from ‘ad fatigue’, and most native ads will not be hidden by ad blockers.
+Native ads are a way to reach users suffering from “ad fatigue”, and ad blockers will not hide most native ads.

 • A display ad is your best option if you’re trying to reach multiple audiences at the same time that don’t behave the same way online and don’t consume content on the same publishing platforms, mediums, sites or apps.

-• Your target audience uses sites that don’t have consistent format, content and editorial styles, which makes it tricky for a native ad to seamlessly blend into.
+• Your target audience uses sites that lack a consistent format, content, and editorial style, making it tricky for a native ad placement to blend in seamlessly.

-• You want to use ad networks to quickly and easily place ads on many different sites.
+• You want to use ad networks to quickly and easily place ads on multiple websites.

-• The main goal of your campaign is remarketing, where you’re targeting ads only to people who have visited your site before.
+• The primary goal of your campaign is remarketing, where you’re targeting ads only to people who have visited your site before.

 If a display ads campaign is a good fit for your marketing needs, we have a handy guide on how to get started.

-• Your target audience can be reached through a small number of similar sites with a consistent editorial style, format, and content type, so one native ad can reach all audience members.
+• Your target audience can be reached through a small number of similar sites with a consistent editorial style, format, and content type, allowing one native ad to reach all audience members.

 • You want to invest in a clever and creative marketing campaign that is more likely to grab the attention of your target audience.

-• Part of your marketing strategy is to boost brand loyalty.
+• Your marketing strategy involves boosting brand loyalty.

 • You want your target audience to share your content with their connections.

 Great!
-Now that we have the basics of native ads down, let’s have a look at what native advertising platforms are available.
+Now that we have the basics of native marketing down, let’s have a look at what native advertising platforms are available.

 Search Engines